 How does my car loan term length affect my interest charge?

-However, it is also noteworthy that it is still feasible to pay less regardless of longer car loan duration compared to a short one provided that the longer loan duration is adequately lower in terms of the interest rate.
-It is important, therefore, that a borrower must understand the relationship between interest rates and the duration of the loan.
+However, it is noteworthy that it is still feasible to pay less regardless of a longer car loan duration, provided that the longer loan duration is adequately lower in interest rate.
+Therefore, a borrower must understand the relationship between interest rates and the duration of the loan.

 How can I reduce my interest charges on my loan?